 The key is always that visitation or custody must be in the best interests of the child.
 To determine what constitutes the best interests of the child, the court will examine several factors, including the wishes of the child if he or she is old enough to express their desires.

-Our focus is the child's best interests, and we are prepared to do everything in our power to make certain those interests are protected.
+Our focus is the child's best interests, and our family law attorneys are prepared to do everything in our power to make certain those interests are protected.

 What Type of Grandparent Visitation is Allowed?